BM345/ResponseParsingPython/documentation/index.md

 If it doesn't find any white space, it will return nothing, and the marker position will not change (the parser will not move on to a different part of the string).

+## Unit Tests

+I cannot emphasise enough the extent to which the success of this system will depend on having a large and comprehensive set of unit tests.

+A student can type a huge variety of different things into the answer box, and each one must have a very specific message / action.
+The only way to be sure that the system is working as intended, particularly as more features are added to it, is to have a large number of unit tests.

+One of the advantages of having a single entry / exit point for data in the system (the incoming and outgoing data packets) is that it makes it very easy to create unit tests for.

+## Features Roadmap

+### Version 1.0

+- Be able to parse and validate the following answer types
+  - Integers (which includes all integers, both positive and negative)
+  - Non-negative integers (all positive integers, as well as zero)
+  - Decimals
+  - Currency Values
+- Have a comprehensive set of unit tests for the above four answer types